pshdev0/utils/coursera-auto-download/README.md

 *This automation was written on Linux Mint, but should work on Mac too*

-I'm trialling opening up all my student windows (actually around 25 at a time) on separate Workspaces so that I can mark in parallel.
-However, this is a bit laborious, so I've written some more scripts to automate setting up my workspaces.
+Another useful script opens up all my student windows (actually around 25 at a time) on separate Workspaces.
+This is useful to remove some of the laborious tasks involved in mass student marking.
+My original plan was to mark in parallel, but in the end I found it easier just to mark each assignment in full before moving on to the next.
+Repeating this 4 times for each assignment completes the grading !

 1. Make sure you have enough Workspaces open for each student + a couple extra for yourself.
 2. Run the `auto-student-list.js` in the Chrome developer console (this is just a small part of the original automation scripts).